 Etymology of Burkina Faso

-In the native languages, "Burkina Faso" means "Land of Incorrentiable People".
+In the local vernacular, "Burkina Faso" is "Land of Incorruptible People".
 President Thomas Sankara decided on it as the new name for the nation in 1984 in an effort to distance it from its colonial background and advance national unity.

 Early history